-Executive summary 11 Assessment and recommendations 13 Recommendations on stocktaking of the reform 15 Stronger accountability mechanisms for better citizen participation and restoring trust in government 18 Chapter 1.
-Stocktaking of reforms in Spain to date 21 The context of this progress report Overview of the reform The centre of government as the driver of a whole-of-government administrative reform 31 Outputs versus outcomes A strategic policy cycle for inclusive growth Maximising synergies among evaluation units to assess more broadly 40 the economic and societal outcomes of policies Notes 45 Chapter 2.
-Making the most of public administration reform at subnational level in Spain 49 Key facts and findings Effective and active involvement of autonomous communities in the reform 52 Bilateral agreements have increased Making the most of a multi-level CORA reform: Towards the consolidation of a horizontal forum on administrative reform 57 Recommendations 58
+Executive summary 11 Assessment and recommendations 13 Recommendations on stocktaking of the reform Making the most of public administration reform at subnational level Digital government Stronger accountability mechanisms for better citizen participation and restoring trust in government 15 16 Chapter 1.
+Stocktaking of reforms in Spain to date 21 The context of this progress report Overview of the reform The centre of government as the driver of a whole-of-government administrative reform Outputs versus outcomes 32 A strategic policy cycle for inclusive growth Maximising synergies among evaluation units to assess more broadly 40 the economic and societal outcomes of policies Recommendations Notes 43 45 References 45 Chapter 2.
+Making the most of public administration reform at subnational level in Spain 49 Key facts and findings Effective and active involvement of autonomous communities in the reform Bilateral agreements have increased Moving towards a more integrated approach to multilevel institutional cooperation Making the most of a multi-level CORA reform: Towards the consolidation of a horizontal forum on administrative reform.
+52 55 56 Recommendations

 Notes

+References 60

 Chapter 3.
 Digital government for a more strategic public administration

-in Spain
+in Spain 63

-Introduction
+Introduction 64

 Transforming ICT management into a strategic asset

 Fostering a more user-friendly and efficient administration

 Improving access to and use of government data and information

+Recommendations

-Recommendations Notes
+Notes

 References

+Charten 4.
+Stevenson eccentrability mechanisms for botton sitism portioin

 Chapter 4.
-Stronger accountability mechanisms for better citizen partici
+Stronger accountability mechanisms for better citizen particip in Spain

-in Spain
+ni spani 95

-Key facts and findings
+Key facts and findings 96

-Recommendations
+Recommendations 99

-Notes
+Notes 101

 References 101

 Annex A. Suggested CORA measures 103

-Annex B. Case Studies on Galicia and Murcia 107
+Annex B. Case Studies on Galicia and Murcia

-Annex C. Key Well-Being Indicators on Galicia and Murcia 117
+Annex C. Key Well-Being Indicators on Galicia and Murcia

-Tables

-Table 1.1.
-Distribution of savings 26

-Table 2.1.
-Level of implementation of measures in autonomous

-communities 51

-Table B.1.
-Population, unemployment and GDP per capita by autonomous community 108

-Community 100

-Figures

-Figure 1.1.
-Evolution of public sector downsizing at regional level in Spain 27

-Figure 1.2.
-Evolution on the implementation of the CORA reforms 29

-Figure 1.3.
-Illustration of the seven-step methodology

-Figure 1.4.
-Strategy policy cycle 41

-Figure 3.1.
-Chief information officers in OECD countries 68